agstack/weather-server/experiments/full-month-parquet.md

-# Querying a full month using Parqut
+# Querying a full month using Parquet

 This experiment involved querying a full month of Parquet data using different arrangements of data.